 The Huawei Watch 2 is something of a surprise package: great for on-the-go independent control without a phone thanks to (optional) 4G, well built and full of top-spec hardware and features.
 Unless you choose the orange finish, in black the Watch 2 Sport is rather muted but the fundamentals of its design are otherwise good, making it nice to wear.

 What the Huawei Watch 2 does is have a jolly good go at things.
-It misses the exuberance of the Casio WSD-F20 and it doesn't quite have the sporting prowess of the Polar M600 behind it, but as a smartwatch that will deal well with sports, it's actually pretty good in many areas.
+It misses the exuberance of the Casio WSD-F20 and it doesn't quite have the sporting prowess of some other smartwatches behind it, but as a smartwatch that will deal well with sports, it's good in many areas.
 It's worth noting that it has recently been replaced with the Huawei Watch GT, which ditches Wear OS, but the Watch 2 Sport should be available at a pretty good price now so still worth considering.

 There's a lot to like about the Casio WSD-F20.
 It's fast, fluid, responsive and very feature-rich.
-In fact, when we reviewed it in 2017, it was easily one of the best performing Android Wear watches we've ever used.
+In fact, when we reviewed it in 2017, it was easily one of the best performing Wear OS watches we had ever used.
 From a sports tracking perspective, it's not perfect and the so-so colour screen means the Casio WSD-F20 is slightly off the pulse when it comes to dedicated outdoor activity sportswatches.

 That said, the WSD-F20's dual-layer screen technology is innovative and certainly makes a lasting impression.
-We can comfortably say this Casio is the best Android Wear watch designed for outdoor sports (though there are better for running).
-The flip side of that is that Android Wear isn't necessarily the best platform designed for outdoor sports.
+We can comfortably say this Casio is one of the best Wear OS watches designed for outdoor sports (though there are better for running).
+The flip side of that is that Wear OS isn't necessarily the best platform designed for outdoor sports.
 This device has also been replaced by the Casio WSD-F30 so that might be worth considering when it becomes available.